 *Combined human Anatomy and physiology courses will only fulfill human anatomy prerequisite requirements.
 Combined courses will not fulfill human physiology prerequisite requirements

 ** Examples of courses that can be used to fulfill upper level science requirements: exercise physiology, human physiology (BIO 3200), comparative physiology (BIO 4120), genetics, cell biology, endocrinology, pathophysiology, immunology, neurophysiology, and histology.

 Consult the Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) Office of Student Affairs transcript evaluation guide, and complete your transcript evaluation.

 Applicants are highly encouraged to have their completed prerequisite courses evaluated by an EACPHS Office of Student Affairs advisor in order to have assurance of appropriate prerequisite coursework completion.
 Please use the Request for Evaluation of Prerequisite Admission Requirements form.
 In the left column of this page, select the Physician Assistant Studies button, and you will find the PA Studies prerequisite list.
-Submit the completed form, all unofficial transcripts, and additional information (transcripts, etc) to the EACPHS Office of Student Affairs at email@example.com.
+Submit the completed form, all unofficial transcripts, and additional information (transcripts, etc) with the electronic form.
 The evaluation of transcripts should be done early in your application process, in order to have enough time to take additional courses if needed.

 Questions about whether your prerequisite coursework meets the WSU PAS requirements?
 Review the PA Studies Course Equivalency Guide.
 Email any questions regarding prerequisite coursework to the EACPHS Office of Student Affairs at firstname.lastname@example.org.